anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of acquired Voucher and Enrollment objects by Registrar-Agent

-A Registrar-agent that uses acquired voucher and enrollment objects for domain-A in domain-B can be avoided by the pledge-voucher-request processing on the domain registrar side.
+A Registrar-agent that uses acquired voucher and enrollment objects for domain-A in domain-B can be avoided by the PVR processing on the domain registrar side.
-This requires the domain registrar to verify the "proximity-registrar-cert" field in the pledge-voucher-request (PVR) against his own LDevID(Reg).
+This requires the domain registrar to verify the "proximity-registrar-cert" field in the PVR against his own LDevID(Reg).
-In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the pledge-voucher-request (PvR) and in the pledge IDevID certificate.
+In addition, the domain registrar has to verify the association of the pledge to his domain based on the product-serial-number contained in the PVR and in the pledge IDevID certificate.
-Moreover, the registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests, based on the LDevID(RegAgt) EE certificate information contained in the pledge-voucher-request (PVR).
+Moreover, the registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests, based on the LDevID(RegAgt) EE certificate information contained in the PVR.

 Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations (section 11.4).